- 28 May 2023

 Tables

 Use Tables to see information about complex fields.
-For more information see Asset Profile Page - Tables
+For more information see Asset Profile Page - Tables.

 Adapter Connections

-Click on an adapter connection to see all the fields and their values on the device fetched by that adapter connection.
+Click an adapter connection to see all the fields and their values on the device fetched by that adapter connection.
 The Adapter Connections table for that adapter connection opens.

 The table shows the Field Name, its Value and whether the field is Common or Specific.
 Common fields are fields that appear on more than one adapter.
-Specific fields are fields that only related to a specific adapter, and will not be aggregated with fields from other adapters.
+Specific fields are fields that are only related to a specific adapter, and will not be aggregated with fields from other adapters.
 Click on complex fields to display them.

-- You can search each Adapter Connection page by fields or by values.
+• You can search each Adapter Connection page by fields or by values.

-- You can filter by field type Common or Specific
+• You can filter by field type Common or Specific

-- You can also sort by Field Name and Field Type
+• You can also sort by Field Name and Field Type

 In addition to the different adapters listed under the Adapters Connections tab, you might see 'WMI Info' adapter.
 This adapter is displayed only if Axonius - Run Windows WMI Scan has been executed on the Microsoft Active Directory (AD) server that manages the device.
 For more details, see Axonius - Run Windows WMI Scan.